 The worst case is that a directory is renamed - instead of a class, as in the stack example.
 This happened, for instance, in PMD and Jmol.
-In this case, unstructured merge reports, for each file of the directory, a large conflict because it cannot map the files of the renamed directory to the corresponding files of the other branch and uses empty files instead.
-In semistructured merge, the same happens except that the conflicts are not reported per file but per method or constructor in the file.
+In these cases, unstructured merge reports, for each file of the directory, a large conflict because it cannot map the files of the renamed directory to the corresponding files of the other branch and uses empty files instead.
+The same happens in semistructured merge, except that the conflicts are not reported per file but per method or constructor in the file.
 This results in more conflicts but the overall number of conflicting lines is smaller than in unstructured merge.
 The reason is that unstructured merge flags entire files as conflicts and semistructured merge only individual structural elements such as methods.
 We discuss how to handle renaming better in Section 5.6.